AWayzy/ECS189-BattleBoats/README.md

 ## Project Summary

-We're going to build an online multiplayer game with rules similar to the famous Battleship board game.
+We've built an online multiplayer game with rules similar to the famous Battleship board game.

 User vs. User (remote): The user finds a friend who is using the app.
 The two users will then be connected and will play against each other in real time.